FlameFractal/ecommerce/README.md

-ecommerce
+Ecommerce
 =========

-This repository is for a e-commerce school assignment: http://www.cs.ubbcluj.ro/~deiush/ce/cerinte_ce.htm
+This repository is for the e-commerce course assignment described at http://www.cs.ubbcluj.ro/~deiush/ce/cerinte_ce.htm